 4. Check the display condition

-Go to a dead pixel checker to find faulty pixels on the display, which fills the screen with vibrant colors.
-Additionally, on the used Mac, open images with a mono-colored background (red, green, blue, white, or black).
+Go to a dead pixel checker to find faulty pixels on the display, which fills the screen with vibrant colours.
+Additionally, on the used Mac, open images with a mono-coloured background (red, green, blue, white, or black).
 You will find tiny spots on the monitor if any pixels are damaged.
 If there is a dead pixel or two, it is fine.
 If there are groups of damaged pixels, then you should definitely not buy this second-hand MacBook.

 5. Test the keyboard

 There is a built-in macOS Text Edit app using which you can ensure that the keyboard doesn’t malfunction.
 Open it and press every character on the keyboard.
 Is it working perfectly?
 Now test the Caps Lock button and the function keys.
 Are they working fine?
 Fantastic!

 Alternatively, the Keyboard Viewer can be used.
 At the top menu bar, go to the language tab, and click on Show Keyboard Viewer.
 The updated keyboard-like window now shows every key you touch.

 6. Check the optical drive ports and camera

 If the Mac you are about to purchase has an optical drive, insert a DVD or CD to see if the information is being read.
 Checking the ports is easy.
 You only need to plug your hard drive into the USB port.
 Do the same for headphones.
 Is it working?
 Great!
 Startup FaceTime or Photo Booth and ensure the camera in the MacBook is working.

 MacBooks offer excellent battery life, so make sure you don’t exhaust the Mac you buy within about an hour or so of use.